abhinavs/moonwalk/_posts/2023-07-24-nutrition-pattern.md

 layout: post
 ---

-Based on a comparison of the nutritional values of different foods, results of studies on fasting, and risks of death from various chronic diseases for plant-based diets, such as Meditarian, DASH, and MIND, the following nutrition pattern is proposed.
+Based on a comparison of the nutritional values of different foods, results of studies on fasting, and risks of death from various chronic diseases for non-plant-based and plant-based diets, the following nutrition pattern is proposed.

 ## Contents
 - [Breakfast](#breakfast)